tl-its-umich-edu/canvas-lti-redirect-tool/README.md

 ## Make a user superuser
 1. go to the `auth_user` table and set `is_superuser` and `is_staff` to `1` or `true` this will give the logged user access to admin interface
+2. In order to access the admin interface for to https://<tool-hostname>/admin